d3i-website/d3i-website.github.io/_pages/prepare-a-study/legal-and-ethical-considerations.md

 Depending on the study population and type of data being collected, additional information might have to be provided as well.
 The legal expert should guide the researcher and ensure that participants are provided with all required information.
 Participants should be able to access this information at any moment during the study.
 Ensuring this continuous access can be attained by providing participants with a privacy policy, summarizing all required information on the rights of participants and potential risks of the study.

+You can find a template of a consent form [here](https://osf.io/sjg9m), and a template of a privacy policy [here](https://osf.io/ysdmr).

 ## Data protection impact assessment {#Data-protection-impact-assesment}